openplotter/docs/getting_started/downloading.rst

 :Wifi AP: SSID: none, Password: none, IP: none
 :SSH: Disabled
 :Remote desktop: Disabled
-:Installed apps: Settings - Docs - Signal K installer - OpenCPN installer - AvNav installer - Xygrib - Serial - CAN - Network - Notifications - Dashboards - Moitessier HAT - I2C - Pypilot
+:Installed apps: Settings - Docs - Signal K installer - OpenCPN installer - Xygrib - Dashboards - Serial - CAN - Network - Moitessier HAT - I2C - Pypilot

 OpenPlotter À la Carte
 ======================

-Fill in a form with all the available customization options and in a few hours you will receive an image built by a robot from scratch and to your liking that will save you a lot of time.
+Fill in a form with all the available customization options and in a few minutes you will receive an image built by a robot from scratch and to your liking that will save you a lot of time.
 Another advantage over the other editions is that all packages that make up the OS, including Openplotter apps, will be updated to the latest versions.

 :Download: Under construction
 :Image name: Customizable